 In general, platooning is a form of automated or driver-assisted technology that uses radar and vehicle-to-vehicle (V2V) communications to virtually connect a group of trucks.
 The level of automation varies and will likely be subject to increasing regulation.
 The V2V communication allows the trucks to create and maintain a closer than typically allowed distance between at least two in-lane vehicles.
 Sensors or other assisted driving devices sync the connected trucks, which automatically maintains a specific, close distance between the trucks.
 For example, if the lead truck brakes, then the brakes on the vehicles following behind the lead truck may be automatically engaged.

 The key concerns expressed at the listening session focused on the inevitable changes the industry would face and how it is preparing to address those changes, specifically relating to cybersecurity and the safety of both truck drivers and those sharing the roads.
 Specifically, audience members were concerned about the overlap of the human factor and the automation.
 They also questioned regulators about how driver-assisted trucks would be identified from other trucks and what safeguards would be implemented to protect the technology from hackers and other interference with the technology.

 As with other emerging technology, it is too early to determine the trajectory of platooning.
 However, hastily rushing a new product to market frequently yields less than desired results and often sacrifices consumer safety.

 * * *

 Beasley Allen attorney Chris Glover handles cases of personal injury involving heavy trucks, log trucks, 18-wheelers and other commercial vehicles.
 He is practicing in Beasley Allen’s new Atlanta office.
-For more information about these types of claims, contact him by email at [email protected].
 To get your free copy of “An Introduction to Truck Accident Claims: A Guide to Getting Started,” visit our publications page

 National Law Review